ke4harper/MxAPI/README.md

     <result> = <operation_name>_([<arg.]*), where <operation_name> is terse and the trailing underscore (_) identifies our namespace.
     For example, lock_(<object_handle>)

+The semantics of the operation can be managed without needing a type-specific operation name.
+Object handles in the reference implementation are generally indexes into fixed arrays.
+Typically the maximum index value is far less than the largest number able to be stored in the handle variable.
+The high order bits of the handle can be used as a mask to indicate which type of handle, and then the corresponding type-specific operation is called underneath.
+This allows type-specific interpretation of generic operation names.

 <a name="Kim2007">1</a>: Kim, et.al., "Efficient Adaptations of the Non-Blocking Buffer for Event Communication", Proceedings of ISORC, pp. 29-40 (2007).
 <a name="Smith2012">2</a>: Smith, et. al, "Have you checked your IPC performance lately?"
 Submitted to USENIX ATC (2012).